koxu1996/koxu1996.github.io/Upgrade-to-casper-node-v1.2.0.md

 `sudo -u casper /etc/casper/config_from_example.sh 1_2_0`

 # Verifying Successful Staging
-After you have successfully executed the above commands, you can verify that your node is correctly staged with the upgrade by taking a look at your status end-point, as follows:
+After you have successfully executed the above commands, wait a few minutes for a new block to be issued before checking that your node is correctly staged with the upgrade.
+After a few minutes, take a look at your status end-point, as follows:

 `curl -s http://127.0.0.1:8888/status | jq .next_upgrade`

-This is the output you should expect if properly staged, prior to upgrading:
+You should expect this output if properly staged, prior to upgrading:

     $ curl -s http://127.0.0.1:8888/status | jq .next_upgrade
     {